deck-app/apache-stack/README.md

 ### Docker Stack

 Docker Stack is way of orchestration of Docker services and simplifies running multiple services of your application.
-In this example we'll run an Nginx web server with PHP 7.3 FPM with `docker-compose.yml` file.
+In this example we'll run an Apache web server with PHP 7.3 FPM with `docker-compose.yml` file.
 In a new project directory create a `Dockerfile`:

 ```Dockerfile
 FROM dockerstacks/apache2_php:v{PHP Version}